modelscope/agentscope/docs/tutorial/105-logging.md

 # Log a simple string message.
 logger.chat("Hello World!")

-# Log a `message` representing dialogue with a speaker and content.
+# Log a `msg` representing dialogue with a speaker and content.
 logger.chat({"name": "User", "content": "Hello, how are you?"}) logger.chat({"name": "Agent", "content": "I'm fine, thank you!"})
 ```